Boston’s Fenway Park is the oldest baseball park in the major leagues. And thanks to the commitment of the team’s ownership group, the

-stadium-wide distributed sound system over the course of a New England
+system over the course of a New England winter under a very tight

-Designed by WJHW in Dallas, the new sound system replaces an approach largely based upon a center field loudspeaker cluster.
-It now utilizes more than 200 zones of EAW loudspeakers, providing highly intelligible full-range coverage to defined seating sections.
-The main grandstand’s upper and lower decks are served by groupings of loudspeakers, while the huge center- and right-field bleachers, along with specialty areas such as outdoor plazas and the seats atop the Green Monster, receive reinforcement via carefully selected and placed individual loudspeakers.
+seating sections.
+The main grandstand’s upper and lower decks are served by groupings of loudspeakers, while the huge center- and right-field bleachers, along with specialty areas such as outdoor plazas and the seats atop the Green Monster, receive reinforcement via carefully selected and placed loudspeakers.
 The BL&S team also added sound reinforcement to the stadium’s new upper level club seats, as well as to concourses and walkways.

 QSC Audio QSControl.net is the crucial backbone tying the entire system together, integrating amplifier and loudspeaker management with configurable digital signal processing and digital audio transport.
 BL&S took the lead position with this key facet of the project, assembling and interconnecting the amplifier/processor racks at their shop prior to installation for troubleshooting and optimization.